 6. Fake it until you make it.
 I know this seems, well, fake.
-But I promise if you put a smile on your face and pretend to love your body, you can change your attitude and eventually the smile will feel more natural than the frown.
+But I promise if you put a smile on your face and pretend you love your body, you can change your attitude and eventually the smile will feel more natural than the frown.

 7. Be grateful for the health you've got.
 Whenever I'm on a run and want to quit I tell myself, "Some people would give anything to be able to run and they can't."
 Focus on the blessings of being able to move, breathe, and serve your family, neighbors, and those in need with your healthy body.

 8. Write down the things you love about your body.
-If you get a bit depressed about the dimples on your thighs (please tell me someone else has those too) focus instead on how toned your calves look or the fact that your biceps are responding to all those curls.
+If you get a bit depressed about the dimples on your thighs (please tell me someone else has those too) focus instead on how toned your calves look or the fact that your biceps are really responding to all those curls.

 Focus on taking care of your body and I promise your body will love you back.

 Cami Checketts is a wife, mother, author, and exercise scientist.
 For exercise routines, please refer to her blog – fitmommas.blogster.com.
 Her latest novel, The Sister Pact, will be released in July 2009.

 i.
 Addressing Body Image in Eating Disorder Treatment